telekom-mms/cmcc-operator/README.md

 ### Using the Custom Resource Definition

-You need to add the [Custom Resource Definition](k8s/cmcc-crd.yaml) `CoreMediaContentClouds` (or `cmcc` for short) to the cluster, and create a number of object for the operator: a ClusterRole, a ClusterRoleMapping, a ServiceAccount, and a Deployment for the operator.
+You need to add the [Custom Resource Definition](k8s/cmcc-crd.yaml) `CoreMediaContentClouds` (or `cmcc` for short) to the cluster, and create a number of objects for the operator: a ClusterRole, a ClusterRoleMapping, a ServiceAccount, and a Deployment for the operator.
 An example can be found in [`k8s/cmcc-operator.yaml`](k8s/cmcc-operator.yaml).

 ### Using a Config Map